 Richard W. Riley College of Education and Leadership

-Cindee Easton been in education for 35 years.
-Ms. Easton taught middle school science and literacy for 15 years, was a K-6 elementary school principal for 3 years, then moved to university level work as an adjunct professor in the Teacher Education Department of Florida Atlantic University.
-Along with that, she worked on a No Child Left Behind Florida Department of Education grant project at the university.
-This grant provided professional training and development for teachers and principals in four southern Florida counties.
+Ms. Easton taught middle school science and literacy for 15 years, was a K-6 elementary school principal for 3 years, then moved to university level work as an adjunct professor in the Teacher Education Department of Florida Atlantic University (FAU).
+In addition, she worked for a No Child Left Behind Florida Department of Education grant project while at FAU.
+This grant provided professional training and development for teachers and principals in four south Florida counties.

-Ms. Easton has been on the part-time Contributing Faculty of Walden since 2003.
-She has taught the majority of the Elementary Reading and Literacy (ERL) courses.
+Ms. Easton has been on the part-time Contributing Faculty of Walden University since 2003.
+She has taught the majority of the MSED Elementary Reading and Literacy courses.
 She also has reviewed Final Program Portfolios.
-In addition to working for Walden part-time, Ms. Easton was formerly on the faculty of the University of Central Florida-Orlando, working for another Florida Department of Education grant called the Florida Literacy and Reading Excellence Center (FLaRE).
+In addition to working for Walden part-time, Ms. Easton formerly served as a non-tenured faculty at the University of Central Florida-Orlando, working under the Florida Department of Education grant, the Florida Literacy and Reading Excellence Center (FLaRE).
 This organization provided professional literacy development, as well as the Florida Reading Endorsement courses, training for teachers and administrators across the state.
 She wrote and presented literacy training sessions for K-12 teachers and administrators.
 She has extensive training and practice in literacy education.
 Ms. Easton is also trained in Louisa Moats' LETRS program.
-She left that full-time position to pursue work as an independent educational consultant; focused on literacy training for school faculty and part-time Walden faculty, in order to complete her doctorate in Curriculum and Instruction.
+She left that full-time position to pursue work as an independent educational consultant; focused on literacy training for school faculty and to teach part-time at Walden, in order to complete her doctorate in Curriculum and Instruction.

-In addition to being on the Walden Contributing Faculty, Ms. Easton is a Lead Faculty member overseeing two Elementary and Literacy Reading courses.
-She oversees about six faculty members.
-She has also served as a Major Assessment Coordinator, Major Assessment Lead and Assessor.
+In addition to her work as a Walden Contributing Faculty member, Ms. Easton is a Course Lead overseeing two MSED Elementary and Literacy Reading courses.
+In her tenure at Walden, she has worked in the Portfolio Assessment department as a Major Assessment Coordinator, Major Assessment Lead and Assessor.

-Ms. Easton lives in Palm Beach County, Florida.
-One of her accomplishments was to write and publish a book titled, Florida's Gold Coast Historical Markers: Recognizing the History of Miami-Dade, Broward and Palm Beach Counties.
+Ms. Easton lives in Palm Beach County, Florida with her family.
+One of her accomplishments was to co-author and publish the book Florida's Gold Coast Historical Markers: Recognizing the History of Miami-Dade, Broward and Palm Beach Counties.